 MLA format is designed for writing about the arts.
 The way MLA formats in-text citations for figures within papers is designed to make it easy by using the container system.
 It focuses on the author or creator in the citations to really highlight them.
 But it is pretty similar to the other styles.
 MLA 8 says that including access dates to websites is optional.
 Add an access date to an undated article or image, only if you feel it’s helpful to the reader.

-Adding images to your paper can be fun.
+Adding images, photographs, and pictures to your paper can be fun.
 Not only will it break up the monotony, but they make great sources of information.
 Now that you have mastered how to add them, follow the steps and give it a try.